sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        cmm_frequency

-    Frequency regarding simulationsteps when the cmm remover should be applied.
+    Frequency regarding simulation steps when the cmm remover should be applied.
     default: 1

   .. attribute::        periodic_box_extent